sagemath/sagewiki_to_gh-2022-10-10/days38_tutorials.md

  - `How to contribute to Sage`_ by Sébastien Labbé
  - `Introduction to Sage Development`_ by Mike Hansen
  - `Short step-by-step checklist for reviewing a patch`_ by Franco Saliola
+ - `Contributing to Sage : Who, What and How`_: video of a talk by William Stein
  - `Sage Developer's Guide`_:

    - `Walking Through the Development Process`_